lmyslinski/blog/src/content/blog/gpu-operator-guide.md

 ## What is the GPU Operator?

-The GPU Operator is a Kubernetes Operator for automatically provisioning and managing Nvidia GPU’s on top of Kubernetes.
-Once fully initialized, GPU’s are exposed as resources available on Kubernetes nodes.
-As simple as this sounds, it’s easier said than done:
+The GPU Operator is a Kubernetes Operator for automatically provisioning and managing Nvidia GPU's on top of Kubernetes.
+Once fully initialized, GPU's are exposed as resources available on Kubernetes nodes.
+As simple as this sounds, it's easier said than done:

 - Different cloud providers use different sets of node images and driver versions
-- Some cloud providers allow you to use dedicated node images with GPU’s initialized, while others don’t
+- Some cloud providers allow you to use dedicated node images with GPU's initialized, while others don't
-- The drivers offered by the vendors might be outdated and not support the GPU you’re trying to use
+- The drivers offered by the vendors might be outdated and not support the GPU you're trying to use
 - The initialization of each GPU requires various libraries and binaries to be available on the host

 Most of these issues are non-existent when leveraging the GPU Operator.
-It completely abstracts the platform you’re on, which means you no longer need to care whether you’re running on GCP, AWS, or on-premise.
+It completely abstracts the platform you're on, which means you no longer need to care whether you're running on GCP, AWS, or on-premise.
 This is a huge win from a developer's perspective.

 ### GPU Operator components